WU-CVGL/cluster-user-guide/Getting_started.md

 Using the RDP Clients is simple.
 Following the prompts, type in the server address, user name, password, set the screen resolution and color depth you want.

-For security, we changed the default RDP port from 3389 to 23389.
-So the server address becomes:
+For security, RDP is only allowed from SSH tunnel, and the default RDP port is also changed from 3389 to 23389.
+One can create the SSH tunnel and forward RDP connection to localhost:23389 by

 ```
-login.cvgl.lab:23389
+ssh -p 22332 -NL 23389:localhost:23389 username@login.cvgl.lab
 ```

+Then connect to `localhost:23389` using `mstsc.exe` or Remote Desktop App from [Microsoft Store](https://apps.microsoft.com/store/detail/microsoft-remote-desktop/9WZDNCRFJ3PS)

 <details>
 <summary> Click to show image</summary>